1st Edition

 by CRC Press

-The writing is accessible throughout, maintaining students' interest—including both science and non-science majors—while inspiring them to learn more about the field.
+The writing is accessible throughout, maintaining students’ interest – including both science and non-science majors – while inspiring them to learn more about the field.
 Concepts are demonstrated with numerous case studies and full-color illustrations that serve to emphasize the important ideas and issues related to a particular topic.
-The approach underscores scientific understanding, allowing the student to go beyond simple rote learning to develop deeper insights into the field, regardless of their scientific background.
-The book has been extensively classroom tested to provide the most comprehensive and up-to-date survey of various forensic disciplines and the current state of the science, policies, and best practices.
+This approach underscores scientific understanding, allowing the student to go beyond simple rote learning to develop deeper insights into the field, regardless of their scientific background.
+This book has been extensively classroom-tested to provide the most comprehensive and up-to-date survey of various forensic disciplines and the current state of the science, policies, and best practices.

-• Presents takes a wholly new, fresh approach to addressing a broad survey of analytical techniques and evidentiary analysis in the field forensic science
+• Presents a wholly new, fresh approach to addressing a broad survey of techniques and evidentiary analyses in the field of forensic science.

-• Introduces topics that other introductory texts fail to address including serology, behavioral science, forensic medicine and anthropology, forensic ecology, palynology, zoology, video analysis, AI/computer forensics, and forensic engineering, among others
+• Introduces topics that other introductory texts fail to address, including serology, behavioral science, forensic medicine and anthropology, forensic ecology, palynology, zoology, video analysis, AI/computer forensics, and forensic engineering.

-• Highly illustrated with over 900 full-color photographs, diagrams, and illustrations to further highlight key concepts
+• Highly illustrated with over 1,000 full-color photographs, drawings, and diagrams to further highlight key concepts.

-• Suitable for both high school senior-level instruction as well as 2- and 4-year university courses for majors, non-majors, and criminal justice students enrolled in introductory forensic science classes
+• Suitable for both high school senior-level instruction and two- and four-year university courses for majors, non-majors, and criminal justice students enrolled in introductory forensic science classes.

 Part 1: Introduction